uinosoft/t3d-ibl-baker/README.md

 The `.env` file is used to store baked IBL maps and can be loaded by `t3d.js`.

-You can find the EnvTextureLoader here: [EnvTextureLoader](https://github.com/uinosoft/t3d-ibl-baker/blob/master/src/loaders/EnvTextureLoader.js).
+You can find the EnvLoader here: [EnvLoader](https://github.com/uinosoft/t3d.js/blob/dev/examples/jsm/loaders/EnvLoader.js).

 ### Format of the `.env` File (v1)